123 people are interested

 Court Appointed Special Advocate (CASA) Volunteers get to know the child(ren) while also gathering information from the child’s family, teachers, doctors, therapists, caregivers, and anyone else involved in the child’s life in order to make independent and informed recommendations to help the judge decide what’s best for the child.
 They are a consistent adult presence for a child or family of children throughout their entire CPS case.

 Volunteers come from every walk of life and share a commitment to improving children’s lives, a willingness to learn, and an open mind towards life experiences different from their own.
-Volunteers complete an interview, background checks and a 39-hour intensive training program including courtroom observation, and are then sworn into their roles by a judge and assigned to a child or family of children.
+Volunteers complete an interview, background checks and a 39-hour intensive online Zoom training program, and are then sworn into their roles by a judge and assigned to a child or family of children.
 CASA is not your typical volunteer opportunity... but we’re not looking for typical volunteers!

 - People 55+